Community Day Schools Program SummaryInformation on Community Day Schools purpose, services, outcomes, funding, students served, and results.

 - Increasing the graduation rate

-Although the Educational Options, Student Support, and American Indian Education Office does not have specific reports on the efficacy of CDS, it has prepared a research paper and compendium of resources entitled Zero Dropouts for California.
+Although the Educational Options, Student Support, and American Indian Education Office does not have specific reports on the efficacy of Community Day schools, it has prepared a research paper and compendium of resources entitled Zero Dropouts for California.
 This paper contains information regarding the dropout crisis; recommendations for the State, counties, districts, and the California Department of Education; and an extensive bibliography of resources.